aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Warnings/Optimization/Optimization_-_Warning_Global_Constraint.rst

     }

-When the set that is the scope of index i is empty, AIMMS will issue the following warning
+When the set that is the scope of index i is empty, AIMMS will issue the following warning:

 .. code-block:: text